Online Master of Public Administration (MPA)

 Upon graduation, online MPA students will be able to:

-- Participate in and contribute to the legislative, administrative, and organizational policy processes with community-based solutions.
+- Participate in and contribute to the public policy process.

-- Articulate and apply a public service perspective using public service values to justify a research problem, methodology, or recommendation.
+- Articulate and apply a public service perspective.

 Career Opportunities for Online MPA Graduates

-MPA graduates find a wide range of opportunities within federal, state, and local governments as well as advocacy and community organizations.
+MPA graduates find a wide range of public service opportunities within government, healthcare, and nonprofit organizations.
 Below are a few examples of job titles that are relevant to MPA graduates.

 - Assistant City Manager